FHArchive/LuigisMansion720p/README.md

 #### 720p ONLY

-The best way to do this is probably to download the repo as a zip file
+The best way to do this is probably to download `LuigisMansion720pPNG.7z` from the releases

-1. Download this repo
+1. Download `LuigisMansion720pPNG.7z` from the releases
 2. Copy the `LuigisMansion720pPNG` Directory to
    `..\Dolphin Emulator\Load\Textures`
 3. Launch Dolphin